-- Increase Employment Opportunity within San José. - Increase Economic Development. - Expand Public Utility Infrastructure. - Envision San José 2040 General Plan Strategies, Goals, and Policies, including Major Strategies #3 Focused Growth and #4 Innovation/Regional Employment Center. - 10.
-Special Permit Findings.
-Chapter 20.100 of the San Jose Municipal Code establishes evaluation criteria for issuance of a permit to allow data center use.
+- 10. Special Permit Findings.
+Chapter 20.100 of the San José Municipal Code establishes evaluation criteria for issuance of a permit to allow data center use.
 These criteria are applied to the Project based on the above-stated findings related to General Plan, Zoning and CEQA conformance and for the reasons stated below, and subject to the conditions set forth in this Permit.
-Pursuant to Section 20.100.820 of the San Jose Municipal Code, the City Council must determine that: - The Special Use Permit, as approved, is consistent with and will further the policies of the General Plan and applicable Specific Plans and Area Development Policies; and - b.
+Pursuant to Section 20.100.820 of the San José Municipal Code, the City Council finds that: - The Special Use Permit, as approved, is consistent with and will further the policies of the General Plan and applicable Specific Plans and Area Development Policies; and - b.
 The Special Use Permit, as approved, conforms with the Zoning Code and all other provisions of the San José Municipal Code applicable to the project; and - c.
-The Special Use Permit, as approved, is consistent with applicable City Council policies, or counterbalancing considerations justify the inconsistency; and - Analysis: As described in the General Plan, Alviso Master Plan, Zoning Code and City Council Policy Conformance sections above, the project is consistent with and conforms to the General Plan, Alviso Master Plan, Zoning Code, and City Council Policies. - d.
-The proposed use at the location requested will not: - 1) Adversely affect the peace, health, safety, morals or welfare of persons residing or working in the surrounding area; or - 2) Impair the utility or value of property of other persons located in the vicinity of the site; or - 3) Be detrimental to public health, safety, or general welfare; and to reduce the noise levels associated with the data center use.
+The Special Use Permit, as approved, is consistent with applicable City Council policies, or counterbalancing considerations justify the inconsistency; and

+Analysis: As described in the General Plan, Alviso Master Plan, Zoning Code and City Council Policy Conformance sections above, the project is consistent with and conforms to the General Plan, Alviso Master Plan, Zoning Code, and City Council Policies.

+- d.
+The proposed use at the location requested will not: - 1) Adversely affect the peace, health, safety, morals or welfare of persons residing or working in the surrounding area; or - 2) Impair the utility or value of property of other persons located in the vicinity of the site; or - 3) Be detrimental to public health, safety, or general welfare; and

+Analysis: The project will not adversely affect the peace, health, safety, morals or welfare of persons residing or working in the surrounding area as the data center facility has sound attenuation devices and insulation placed around the generators to reduce the noise levels associated with the data center use.
 Activities related to the data center buildings are primarily self-contained within the confines of the facility, with the exception of the passenger vehicles and deliveries made to the project site.

-Analysis: The project will not adversely affect the peace, health, safety, morals or welfare of persons residing or working in the surrounding area as the data center facility has sound attenuation devices and insulation placed around the generators